GUIDE: How to implement effective resource planning?

 • Wider choice of profiles to better meet customer needs

 b.
-Set up regular forums
+Setting up regular bodies

 c.
-Empower managers to ensure regular updates
+Helping managers ensure that updates are made regularly

 Deployment